Skip to Content

 • Start Time: 6am PT

 • Shuttles: Provided, but not required.
 Runners will be prioritized.
-Shuttle pick-up location TBA but will be within 1 mile drive of Basecamp (expo).
+Shuttle pick-up at Sandalwood Lot.

 • Parking: Runners may be dropped off and spectators may temporarily park at public parking lots in the Village of Big Bear Lake (details will be in the Runner Guide and website once confirmed).
 Runners may not leave their car parked anywhere except for the designated race parking lot where the Shuttle will pickup.